Red flag (politics): History

 In the Haymarket affair, during which a bomb blast killed a police officer at a May Day rally for an eight-hour workday in Chicago, anarchists flew red flags.
 This event, considered to be the beginning of the revival of the international labour movement, is still commemorated annually in many countries as International Workers' Day (though not in the United States).

 The red flag gained wide popularity in Russia during the Russian Revolutions of 1917, having been used as a symbol of revolutionary struggle in both the February Revolution and October Revolution; red was the political color of socialists on several opposed sides in the revolutions, such as the Bolsheviks and Socialist Revolutionaries.
 During the Russian Civil War (1917–1922), a red flag, with a red star symbolising the party and hammer and sickle to symbolise the workers and peasants respectively, became the official flag of Soviet Russia, and, in 1923, of the Soviet Union.
 It remained so until the dissolution of the Soviet Union in 1991.

 During the Chinese Civil War (1927–1949), the flag of the Chinese Communist Party became a red flag with a hammer and sickle, while the flag of the People's Republic of China became a red flag with a large star symbolising the party and four smaller stars symbolising workers, peasants, the urban middle class, and rural middle class, respectively.
 During the Cold War, many communist states, such as Vietnam, also adopted red flags, while others, such as Cuba, chose to keep their previous flags.
 Red national flags with symbolism unrelated to socialism have also been adopted; the red flag of Nepal, for instance, represents its national flower.

 Usage

 Anarchism

-The red flag was one of the first anarchist symbols prior to the October Revolution, after which red flags started to be associated with Marxism-Leninism, Bolshevism, and state socialism.
+The red flag was one of the first anarchist symbols prior to the Russian Revolution, after which red flags started to be associated with Marxism-Leninism, Bolshevism, and state socialism.